PetrusTryb/school-hacks/testportal/README.md

 Not posibble.
 Session management has no known vulnerabilities.

 ## Bypassing anti-cheat
+You can watch a video version of this tutorial [here](TestportalSecurityBypassEN.mp4).
 - Using Chrome DevTools (easy, but only if test is in browser)
     - Press F12 **before you start the test**.
     - Select more tools -> rendering.